B2B Customer Retention Strategies

 Your customer care reps can ask your client for feedback about your product or how they can improve communication.
 This will help your reps learn more about them and how they can meet their needs.
 It’s also key to regularly ask for feedback.
 We recommend scheduling emails and surveys every few months seeking feedback.

-As your Consultant and reps build a rapport through touchpoints and feedback, they can feel comfortable requesting referrals.
+As your consultant and reps build a rapport through touchpoints and feedback, they can feel comfortable requesting referrals.

 B2B referral program for inactive clients